wp-plugins/child-theme-configurator/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.3.1 =
+= 1.3.3 =
-* This update adds additional sanitization of source and target file paths.
+* This version adds the ability to parse additional stylesheets from the Parent theme as well as the main style.css file.

 == Create Your Child Theme ==